 The proper way to get back onto your board is as follows:

 If you can do it easily, you’re ready to charge into the ocean.
-If you still struggle – practice this motion a few more times until you are completely comfortable.
+If you still struggle – practice these SUP drills a few more times until you are completely comfortable.
 Your board is the safest place when you are on the water and the less time you spend overboard, the better.

 Are you ready to give yourself a test the next time you are on the water?
 Follow these four simple ones in order to get a better assessment of where your paddling skills are and if you’re ready to take them into the ocean or a moving river.
 Have questions or comments?
 Drop us a message at any time – we’re always here to help!
 Until next time Atoll family – adventure on!